SSWConsulting/SSW.Rules.Content/rules/do-you-create-a-migration-plan/rule.md

 You switch to .NET Framework, build the project, and...25 build errors?!

-While you were fixing those .NET Core build errors, you wrote code that isn't compatible with .NET Framework.
+While you were fixing those build errors, you wrote code that isn't compatible with .NET Framework.
 Now you have an urgent bug/feature/whatever, as well as 25 new build errors you have to solve ☠️.

 Using multiple TFMs from day 1 ensures you are fixing the breaking changes for .NET Core, *without* introducing breaking changes in .NET Framework.